 Next-generation sequencing (NGS) provides an effective, unbiased way to identify new coronavirus strains and other pathogens without prior knowledge of organisms1.
-Growing concern over fast spreading, novel variants of the SARS-CoV-2 coronavirus, such as the B.1.1.7 strain [UK] and B1.351 strain (S. Africa), highlights the need for more sequencing to detect mutations quickly and prevent the spread of new strains.
+Growing concern over fast spreading, novel variants of the SARS-CoV-2 coronavirus, such as the Alpha (B.1.1.7), Beta (B.1.351), Gamma (P1, Brazil), Delta (B.1.617.2) and Omicron (B.1.1.529) strains, highlights the need for more sequencing to detect mutations quickly and prevent the spread of new strains.
 Sequencing was used to identify the novel coronavirus causing COVID-19 (SARS-CoV-2) early in the outbreak2.
 NGS continues to provide public health officials, vaccine and drug developers, and researchers with critical evidence, allowing labs to:

 Illumina COVIDSeq Test (RUO)